John Waller UKCP

 The Abbey Practice (the 3rd of my practices) is in the centre of Bath.
 The Combe Down Branch surgery practice, Bath is within easy reach of central Bath, Radstock, Midsomer Norton, Keynsham, Bradford on Avon and Frome.
 There are good public transport links and free parking serving both the Bath and Bristol counselling practices.

 My first training in Psychotherapy took place at the Volks Universiteit Amsterdam in 1996.
 I later studied at The National College of Hypnosis and Psychotherapy in England and earned an Advanced Diploma in Hypnotherapy & Psychotherapy.

-My mindfulness meditation pracitice began in 1999.
+My mindfulness meditation practice began in 1999.
 I further developed this to be used in my therapy practice and for teaching mindfulness in groups.
-I completed the Mindfulness Based Cognitive Therapy course at University of Wales Bangor and later studied and trained to gain a certificate in Mindfulness Based Cognitive Therapy (MBCT) teaching.
+I completed the mindfulness-based cognitive therapy course at the University of Wales Bangor and later studied and trained to gain a certificate in Mindfulness-Based Cognitive Therapy (MBCT) teaching.

-I'm part of Exeter University's associate staff network providing supervision, advice on service development and training (see: http://www.exeter-mindfulness-network.org/about-us-associate-staff.php).
+I'm part of Exeter University's associate staff network providing supervision, advice on service development and training.